 However, some small businesses fail to take advantage of the wide functionality that sales automation tools offer.
 After supporting thousands of clients in using our sales automation platform and using it to streamline our own sales department, we asked our sales team to hone in on the top five sales automation mistakes that they’ve seen entrepreneurs make:

 Expecting your leads to buy on their first visit to your website or the first time they become aware of your brand is unrealistic and puts an inordinate amount of pressure on your sales reps.
-In fact, more than 63% of people who look into your company today will not purchase your product or service for at least three months, and 20% will take over 12 months before they buy.
-Consistent, personalized and relevant follow-up during that incubation period is truly the difference between closing a sale and not.
-Simply capturing leads is just the tip of the iceberg!
+In fact, according to SnapApp, “Only 3% of your market is actually buying — 56% are not ready and 40% are poised to begin.”
+Consistent, personalized and relevant follow-up over time is the key to keeping leads in your pipeline until they’re ready to buy.
+Simply capturing leads is only the beginning.

 Automating your follow-up processes allows your sales reps to merge their manual and automated tasks into one streamlined system so that they have consistent results.